-Learn what a capital improvement plan should do and include, and why it’s much more than budgetary busy work.
+Learn what a capital improvement plan should do and include.

 A capital improvement plan (CIP) is a tool to help organizations make good budgeting decisions for large projects and purchases, based on goals and resources.
 (Note that these plans are most commonly found in local governments, so many of the explanations and examples in this article will focus on the public sector.)

 The CIP exists as a supplement to the organization’s larger strategic plan and must always be aligned with its goals and strategy.
 In essence, a CIP outlines large capital projects and equipment purchases, and their associated project timelines and funding options.
 A CIP usually spans the same length of time as the organization’s strategic plan, about three to five years, and is separate from the annual budget.
 A capital improvement plan wouldn’t include smaller, operational expenses that normally appear in an annual budget, but is aligned with the annual budget.